-There is a considerable difference in the tax and national insurance liabilities of a contractor caught by IR35, and another who falls outside the IR35 net.
+There is a considerable difference in the take home pay between a limited company worker who is caught by IR35, and another who falls outside the IR35 net.

 In addition, people caught by IR35 are granted a 5% expense allowance to cover the costs of running a limited company.
 They can also claim for standard ‘Section 198’ expenses such as pension contributions and business insurance costs.